mwrnd/OpenCAPI-to-PCIe/README.md

 The [innova2_xdma_opencapi](https://github.com/mwrnd/innova2_xdma_opencapi) project is designed to test the OpenCAPI-to-PCIe Adapter using an [Innova2 Flex SmartNIC](https://github.com/mwrnd/innova2_flex_xcku15p_notes).

+The Innova2 SmartNIC's XCKU15P FPGA does not have its Configuration Block in the same column as the OpenCAPI GTY transceivers so it is impossible to configure the FPGA within the [PCIe Specification's 100ms time limit](https://pcisig.com/specifications/ecr_ecn_process?speclib=100+ms).
+Motherboard boot must be delayed to allow the FPGA to configure itself before PCIe devices are enumerated by the host system.
+This can be accomplished by toggling the POWER button, then pressing and holding the RESET button for a second before releasing it.
+Or, [connect a capacitor across the reset pins of an ATX motherboard's Front Panel Header](https://github.com/mwrnd/ATX_Boot_Delay):

 Using a [3M 8ES8-1DF21-0.75](https://www.trustedparts.com/en/search/8ES8-1DF21-0.75) cable:

 ![System with 3M 8ES8-1DF21-0.75 Cable](img/innova2_xdma_opencapi_with_3M_8ES8-1DF21-0.75_Cable.jpg)